AnnaBurd/web-portfolio/src/posts/real-estate-app/project.en.md

 In terms of design optimizations, it's essential to highlight **image optimizations**.
 Images were carefully tailored for different screen sizes, thanks to the **Contentful Image API**.

+![lighthouse performance score for mobile devices {300x100}](/images/work/real-estate-app/lighthouse-score.jpg "lighthouse performance score for mobile devices")

-The overall result, even without further optimizations, is a website that not only boasts an appealing appearance on various devices but also delivers optimal performance.
+The overall result, even without further optimizations, is a web application that has an appealing appearance on various devices but also delivers optimal performance.
 This strategic approach successfully meets the high demand for mobile responsiveness in the local market.

-![lighthouse performance score for mobile devices {300x100}](/images/work/real-estate-app/lighthouse-score.jpg "lighthouse performance score for mobile devices")

----

 > Challenge 3: Smooth Delivery and Uncomplicated Content Management Processes

-In my quest to understand how to ensure a smooth content delivery process and an uncomplicated content management experience, I explored popular site-building platforms like **WordPress**, **Joomla**, and **Shopify**.
+In my quest to understand how to ensure a smooth content delivery process and an uncomplicated content management experience, I explored popular site-building platforms like [WordPress](https://wordpress.org/), [Joomla](https://www.joomla.org/), and [Shopify](https://www.shopify.com/).
 These platforms' widespread popularity is attributed, among other factors, to their **minimal technical requirements**.
 Users can effortlessly manage content by inputting data into relevant fields, pressing `submit` or `publish`, and promptly viewing the updated website.

 This project aimed for a **similar content management experience without a heavy frontend**.
 Among the headless CMS options, **Contentful** emerged as the optimal choice, excelling in user experience and budget considerations.
 While initial configurations demanded at least a minimal understanding of database concepts and data types, subsequent data updates in content management mode became as straightforward as filling in web forms, including rich text.